LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/linux/install-oracle.md

 [!include[Expected output](../../../../../includes/amplia/centos/start-service-output.md)]

-If necessary, restart the service: `sudo systemctl restart amplia`
+If necessary, restart the service: `systemctl restart amplia`

 To test that the Amplia server is running, run: